werf/werf/docs/pages/how_to/getting_started.md

 ## Task Overview

+This tutorial demonstrates how you can easily start using Werf with Dockerfile.
-In this tutorial, we will build an image of a simple application — [Linux Tweet App](https://github.com/dockersamples/linux_tweet_app).
-It has a Dockerfile, and we will build the application image, then push it to the Docker registry with Werf.
+We will build the application image and publish it to the local Docker registry.
+For example, we choose simple project — [Linux Tweet App](https://github.com/dockersamples/linux_tweet_app).

 ## Requirements

 * Minimal knowledge of [Docker](https://www.docker.com/) and [Dockerfile instructions](https://docs.docker.com/engine/reference/builder/).
+* Installed [Werf dependencies]({{ site.baseurl }}/how_to/installation.html#install-dependencies) on the host system.
-* Installed Docker and [Multiwerf](https://github.com/flant/multiwerf) on the host system.
+* Installed [Multiwerf](https://github.com/flant/multiwerf) on the host system.

 ### Select Werf version